blogbydev/mealcoach/README.md

 # MealCoach
 ![MealCoach](readme-images/meal-planner-ui.png)

+## Project Overview
 MealCoach is a personalized meal planning application designed to help users create healthy, balanced, and customized meal plans.
 By leveraging AI and external APIs, MealCoach provides users with tailored meal suggestions based on their dietary preferences, restrictions, and goals.

 ## Features

-- **Personalized Meal Plans**: Generate meal plans based on user preferences, including dietary restrictions, calorie goals, and cuisine types.
+- **Personalized Meal Plans**: Generate meal plans based on user preferences, including dietary restrictions, and cuisine types.
-- **Recipe Suggestions**: Access a wide variety of recipes sourced from TheMealDB API.
+- **Recipe Suggestions**: Access a wide variety of recipes sourced from [TheMealDB API](https://www.themealdb.com/api.php).
 - **Interactive User Interface**: A clean and intuitive web interface for users to easily navigate and plan their meals.
 The User can restart the conversation at any time.
 - **AI-Powered Recommendations**: Utilize AI to suggest meals that align with user preferences and nutritional goals.
 Moderation checks are performed to ensure user input is appropriate.